subquery/documentation/docs/indexer/run_publish/historical.md

 ## Reindexing with Historical Data

-When you enable Automated Historical State Tracking, you can benefit from on demand partial reindexing from certain block heights. Например:
+When you enable Automated Historical State Tracking, you can benefit from on-demand partial reindexing from certain block heights.
+For example:

 - You can subscribe to new events, transactions, or assets in your manifest file, then backtrack to when they were deployed and start reindexing from that block
 - You could update your mapping files to add new logic to deal with a runtime change, and then backtrack to the block where the runtime change was deployed.